 Shimoda Explore 40 adventure camera backpack is well organized and can hold all of my photography gear.
-In addition to that, it is durable, comes with a rain cover, has waterproof zipper, utilizes a rear entry (so I don’t have to worry about thieves), it uses a modular insert system that allows me to customize the inside of the bag and take things in and out with ease and it is carry-on friendly.
+In addition to that, it is durable, comes with a rain cover, has a waterproof zipper, utilizes a rear entry (so I don’t have to worry about thieves), it uses a modular insert system that allows me to customize the inside of the bag and take things in and out with ease and it is carry-on friendly.
 I use it for hiking and walking around the city.
-It is by far my favourite photography backpack to date.
+It is by far my favorite photography backpack to date.

 25. Small Camera Bag

 Deb uses the Peak Design Messanger Bag for her videography gear.
 It is a fantastic piece of gear that she wears over the shoulder.
 It carries my DSLR video camera, Go Pro Hero 8s, phone, and computer.
 Plus there are pockets for wallets and phones.
 Peak Design Everyday Messenger V2